RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 If you specify the user only, then installation is run with the primary group that the user belongs to.

 {{% note %}}
+- Custom installation user is supported on RedHat Enterprise Linux versions 6 and 7.
-You must create the user and group that you want to install with before you install RS.
+- You must create the user and group that you want to install with before you install RS.
 {{% /note %}}

 To install RS with a specified user and group, run: